RevolutionTech/carrier-owl/README.md

 ### Configuration

-Carrier Owl uses [python-dotenv](https://github.com/theskumar/python-dotenv) to read environment variables in from your local `.env` file.
+Carrier Owl reads in environment variables from your local `.env` file.
 See `.env-sample` for configuration options.
 Be sure to [generate your own secret key](http://stackoverflow.com/a/16630719).

 With everything installed and all files in place, you may now create the database tables.
 You can do this with: